-The Rose Blanche Lighthouse is a large granite building with a mid-pitched roof located in Rose Blanche, Newfoundland.
+The Rose Blanche Lighthouse is a large granite building with a mid-pitched roof located on an exposed cliff top in Rose Blanche, NL.
 The designation is confined to the footprint of the building.

 Statement of Significance